 Shame Defined

-Experiences of trauma leave many victims with feelings of shame, a voice in their head telling them they are unworthy, disgusting, terrible, or irredeemable.
+Experiences of trauma leave many victims with feelings of shame.
+But what is shame exactly, and how is it different from other painful emotions?
+Shame is often that voice in their head telling them they are unworthy, disgusting, terrible, or irredeemable.
 Shame thrives on secrecy and will do anything it can to stop its story from being shared.
 Merriam-Webster’s dictionary defines shame as “a painful emotion caused by consciousness of guilt, shortcoming, or impropriety; a condition of humiliating disgrace or disrepute; or something that brings censure or reproach.”

 Shame and guilt are related, self-conscious emotions, often associated with real or perceived moral failures.
 Guilt is a feeling you get when you did something wrong or perceived you did something wrong, conflicting with your conscience.
 Shame is a feeling that your whole self is wrong, and it may not be related to a specific behavior or event.
 Therefore guilt is focused on the behavior or deed and shame is focused on the person.